Unipotent linear suspensions of free groups: Introduction

-Among polynomially growing automorphisms, one may define those that are unipotent: consider $\alpha \in \aut{F_m}$ of polynomial growth, and its image $\bar \alpha $ in $GL_m(\bbZ)$ through the abelianisation map $F_m \to \bbZ^m$, we say that $\alpha$ is unipotent if $\bar \alpha$ is conjugate to an upper triangular matrix with ones on the diagonal (see \cite[p.
+Among polynomially growing automorphisms, one may define those that are unipotent: consider $\alpha \in \aut{F_m}$ of polynomial growth, and its image $\bar \alpha $ in $GL_m(\bbZ)$ through the abelianization map $F_m \to \bbZ^m$, we say that $\alpha$ is unipotent if $\bar \alpha$ is conjugate to an upper triangular matrix with ones on the diagonal (see \cite[p.
 564]{bestvina_tits_2000}).
-This subclass is peculiarly more equipped of tools.
-On the other hand, it is not a rare condition: for all polynomially growing automorphism of a free group of rank $n$, its power by a uniform exponent (specifically $|GL_n(\bbZ/3)|$) is unipotent \cite[Corollary 5.7.6]{bestvina_tits_2000}.
+This subclass is peculiarly more equipped with tools.
+On the other hand, it is not a rare condition: for all polynomially growing automorphism of a free group of rank $m$, its power by a uniform exponent (specifically $|GL_m(\bbZ/3)|$) is unipotent \cite[Corollary 5.7.6]{bestvina_tits_2000}.
 Observe also that our earlier Dehn twists examples are easily seen to be unipotent.
-In contrast, a non-trivial finite order outer-automorphism is linearly growing, but is not unipotent.
+In contrast, a non-trivial finite order outer automorphism is linearly growing but is not unipotent.

-In this paper we develop the structure and algorithmic theory of suspensions of unipotent linear automorphisms of free groups, the first instance to that of unipotent polynomial automorphisms.
+In this paper we develop the structure and algorithmic theory of suspensions of unipotent linear automorphisms of free groups, the first instance of unipotent polynomial automorphisms.